ThomasMertes/seed7/src/read_me.txt

   CC_OPT_NO_WARNINGS: Contains the C compiler option to suppress
                       all warnings.

+  CC_NO_OPT_OUTPUT_FILE: Defined, when compiling and linking with
+                         one command does not work, with the option LINKER_OPT_OUTPUT_FILE.

   CC_FLAGS: Contains C compiler flags which should be used when
             C programs are compiled.